 (b) Remedy for Breach & For Claims Relating to the Information Subject to the limitations set forth herein, a Subscriber’s or Property Owner’s sole remedy for all claims (whether in contract, tort, negligence, strict liability, or otherwise) relating to the Information provided (or not provided) hereunder or for any breach of the above Service warranty, shall be (i) RealPage’s re-run of the Information request if such can be accomplished through the exercise of commercially reasonable efforts or (ii) if RealPage is unable to provide such remedy, and the Information supplied (or not supplied) causes the Subscriber to incur direct and verified expenses, RealPage shall grant Subscriber a credit of an amount equal to the Fee for the applicable Information.
 The foregoing states Subscriber’s sole and exclusive remedy and RealPage’s sole and exclusive liability with regard to the Information provided (or not provided) or for any breach of warranty hereunder.

 Subscriber agrees that with respect to any credit or other scores (the “Scores”) provided as part of the Information, Subscriber will request Scores only for its exclusive use.
 Subscriber may store Scores solely for the Subscriber’s own one-time use in furtherance of the Subscriber’s original Permissible Purpose for obtaining the Score.
 Subscriber shall not use the Scores for model development or model calibration, and shall not reverse engineer the Scores.
 All Scores provided hereunder will be held in the strictest confidence, and may never be sold, licensed, copied, reused, disclosed, reproduced, revealed or made accessible, in whole or in part, to any person except (i) to Administrative Personnel with a need to know in the course of their employment; (ii) to those third party processing agents of Subscriber who have executed an agreement that limits the use of the Scores by the third party only to the use permitted to Subscriber and contains the prohibitions set forth herein regarding model development, model calibration, reverse engineering and confidentiality; (iii) when accompanied by the corresponding reason codes (when provided by RealPage) and a narrative description of the factors adversely impacting the Score, to the consumer who is the subject of the Score; (iv) to government regulatory agencies when approved in writing by RealPage; or (v) as required by law.

-6. Subscriber’s Representations, Warranties & Covenants.
-Subscriber represents, warrants and covenants to RealPage that: (i) it will not request or use any Information for any purpose prohibited by the terms of the Agreement, the FCRA or by other applicable law or regulation; (ii) it will request and use Information only for the Permissible Purposes; (iii) it will not request or use Information from a Screening Service hereunder other than the On-Site Screening Service for Employment Purposes; (iv) it has received and reviewed the “Additional Screening Terms and Conditions” appended to these Screening Terms and agrees to comply with the provisions therein, as may be modified from time to time by RealPage; (v) it will request and use Information solely as an end user; (vi) it will not resell, attempt to resell nor disclose any portion of the Information to any third party; (vii) it understands that Credit Bureau fraud alerts are merely an indication that it should take additional steps to verify an applicant’s identity and thus it agrees to do so and that it will not make any leasing, employment or other eligibility decisions with respect to a consumer based solely on the appearance of one or more Credit Bureau fraud alerts in a consumer report provided hereunder; (viii) it will use the Information entirely at its own risk; (ix) it will bring no action or claim, and hereby irrevocably and completely waives and releases all future actions and claims, against RealPage or any Credit Bureau or other data provider for any injury or damage arising from or attributable to the provision, non-provision or use of any Information; (x) RealPage shall have no obligation or liability for delays or nonperformance by the Credit Bureaus or any other data provider; (xi) it understands and acknowledges that RealPage only reports the Information from public records such as criminal and eviction data made available by the public record source at the time the record was collected and so it may be incomplete; (xii) it understands and acknowledges that due to the organization of criminal records and/or the nature of the query there will be instances where no criminal information is reported with regard to persons who, in fact, have criminal records; (xiii) it understands and acknowledges that there is a wide diversity in the types of criminal records made available by various jurisdictions and in the content of such records; (xiv) it understands and acknowledges certain laws restrict the use of certain criminal records for purposes related to housing or accommodations; (xv) it will use reasonable judgment with regard to undertaking independent verification of all negative criminal and eviction Information; (xvi) only Administrative Personnel having a direct need to know and whose duties reasonably relate to processing applications for leases will be permitted to employ the RealPage Service to order, receive or use Information; (xvii) all Administrative Personnel have read these Screening Terms, including, without limitation, the Section entitled “FCRA Requirements” and the “Additional Screening Terms and Conditions” and have agreed to comply with all obligations stated in those Sections which are applicable to them; (xviii) all Administrative Personnel will maintain all Information in strictest confidence and disclose it only as permitted by the Agreement, the FCRA or by other applicable law; and (xix) Subscriber Data is correct and accurate and that Subscriber owns all right, title and interest in and to Subscriber Data (including, without limitation, all intellectual property rights), or possesses sufficient rights to grant to RealPage the license set forth in Section 6 above; (xx) it understands that the entry of inaccurate or incomplete Subscriber Data may result in the return of inaccurate or incomplete Information about an applicant and/or the inaccurate adjudication or scoring of such applicant’s application by the Services.
+7. Subscriber’s Representations, Warranties & Covenants.
+Subscriber represents, warrants and covenants to RealPage that: (i) it will not request or use any Information for any purpose prohibited by the terms of the Agreement, the FCRA or by other applicable law or regulation; (ii) it will request and use Information only for the Permissible Purposes; (iii) it will not request or use Information from a Screening Service hereunder other than the On-Site Screening Service for Employment Purposes; (iv) it has received and reviewed the “Additional Screening Terms and Conditions” appended to these Screening Terms and agrees to comply with the provisions therein, as may be modified from time to time by RealPage; (v) it will request and use Information solely as an end user; (vi) it will not resell, attempt to resell nor disclose any portion of the Information to any third party; (vii) it understands that Credit Bureau fraud alerts are merely an indication that it should take additional steps to verify an applicant’s identity and thus it agrees to do so and that it will not make any leasing or other eligibility decisions with respect to a consumer based solely on the appearance of one or more Credit Bureau fraud alerts in a consumer report provided hereunder; (viii) it will use the Information entirely at its own risk; (ix) it will bring no action or claim, and hereby irrevocably and completely waives and releases all future actions and claims, against RealPage or any Credit Bureau or other data provider for any injury or damage arising from or attributable to the provision, non-provision or use of any Information; (x) RealPage shall have no obligation or liability for delays or nonperformance by the Credit Bureaus or any other data provider; (xi) it understands and acknowledges that RealPage only reports the Information from public records such as criminal and eviction data made available by the public record source at the time the record was collected and so it may be incomplete; (xii) it understands and acknowledges that due to the organization of criminal records and/or the nature of the query there will be instances where no criminal information is reported with regard to persons who, in fact, have criminal records; (xiii) it understands and acknowledges that there is a wide diversity in the types of criminal records made available by various jurisdictions and in the content of such records; (xiv) it understands and acknowledges certain laws restrict the use of certain criminal records for purposes related to housing or accommodations; (xv) it will use reasonable judgment with regard to undertaking independent verification of all negative criminal and eviction Information; (xvi) only Administrative Personnel having a direct need to know and whose duties reasonably relate to processing applications for leases will be permitted to employ the RealPage Service to order, receive or use Information; (xvii) all Administrative Personnel have read these Screening Terms, including, without limitation, the Section entitled “FCRA Requirements” and the “Additional Screening Terms and Conditions” and have agreed to comply with all obligations stated in those Sections which are applicable to them; (xviii) all Administrative Personnel will maintain all Information in strictest confidence and disclose it only as permitted by the Agreement, the FCRA or by other applicable law; (xix) to its knowledge, Subscriber Data is correct and accurate and that Subscriber owns all right, title and interest in and to Subscriber Data (including, without limitation, all intellectual property rights), or possesses sufficient rights to grant to RealPage the license set forth in Section 6 above; (xx) it understands that the entry of inaccurate or incomplete Subscriber Data may result in the return of inaccurate or incomplete Information about an applicant and/or the inaccurate adjudication or scoring of such applicant’s application by the Services.
 Subscriber therefore agrees that RealPage will not be liable for any such resulting inaccuracy or lack of completeness.

 9. Document Retention Period.
-Subscriber agrees to maintain all signed rental (or guarantor) applications and any written consents to screening from rental applicants, employment applicants or employees pursuant to which Subscriber requests Information hereunder, as well as all other documentation serving to demonstrate permissible purpose under the FCRA, for a period of at least five years from the date of the Information request.
+Subscriber agrees to maintain all signed rental (or guarantor) applications and any written consents to screening from applicants pursuant to which Subscriber requests Information hereunder, as well as all other documentation serving to demonstrate permissible purpose under the FCRA, for a period of at least five years from the date of the Information request.
 Subscriber further agrees to promptly make such documentation available to RealPage upon RealPage’s request.

 604. Permissible Purposes of Reports 607.
 Compliance Procedures 615.
 Requirement on users of consumer reports 616.
 Civil liability for willful noncompliance 617 Civil liability for negligent noncompliance 619 Obtaining information under false pretenses 621 Administrative Enforcement 623.
 Responsibilities of Furnishers of Information to Consumer Reporting Agencies